stacks-network/stacks/FAQ.md

 #General	-	Can miners take down Blockstack?

+#General	-	How many public blockstack nodes are there?

 #General	-	Who gets the registration fees for name registrations?
 With the current design, names are purchased by paying tribute with Bitcoin mining fees.